-29.6 How do I ingest the results of a query into a distributed table?
+32.6 How do I ingest the results of a query into a distributed table?

-Citus currently doesn't support the INSERT / SELECT syntax for copying the results of a query into a distributed table.
-As a simple workaround, you could use
+Citus supports the INSERT / SELECT syntax for copying the results of a query on a distributed table into a distributed table, when the tables are colocated.